• How do I add a QCOW image as a software image?

 • How can I have multiple network interfaces on a node in the same IP subnet?

-When you configure multiple network interfaces on a single machine with an IP address in the same IP subnet, you will need to do some additional configuration work to allow the networking stack in the Linux kernel to use these interfaces properly.
-By default you will find that only one…
+Background When you configure multiple network interfaces on a single machine with an IP address in the same IP subnet, you will need to do additional configuration work to allow the networking stack in the Linux kernel to use these interfaces properly.
+By default, only one of the IP addresses…